 Shrimp Fried Rice Bowl

-Restaurant-quality shrimp fried rice made at home with plump shrimp, fluffy day-old rice, and perfectly scrambled eggs tossed in a savory soy-sesame sauce.
-This classic takeout favorite delivers that elusive wok hei—the smoky, charred essence that makes every bite irresistible.
+Restaurant-quality shrimp fried rice made at home with plump seared shrimp, fluffy day-old rice, and perfectly scrambled eggs tossed in a savory soy-sesame sauce.
+This classic takeout favourite delivers that elusive wok hei — the smoky, charred essence that only comes from screaming-hot high-heat cooking — and it is achievable in a home kitchen with the right technique.
+Thirty-three minutes from start to bowl, and genuinely better than most takeout.

 Prep Time : 15 min